vvscode/docs/docs/video/video-for-javascript/video-javascript-calling.md

 ```

-It is also possible to connect users to a conference call via the `Sinch REST API <confttscallouts>`.
+It is also possible to connect users to a conference call via the [Sinch REST API](doc:confttscallouts).

 ## Play ringback tone